"Editorial is what’s kept this place together for the last few years, thanks to you, sir."

 But a funny thing happened on the way to supposed oblivion.

 The hard work to put down new roots bore some fruit.
 The company turned a profit in 2016.
 Patch started to grow again, kicking off a five-year run of gains in profitability, traffic and subscribers.
-Local editors got more time to report original stories with greater frequency.
-Beats got smaller.
-(Staffers who covered a dozen towns or more now would report on three, five or six.)
+Local editors got more time to report original local stories with greater frequency.
+Local beats got smaller.
+(Staffers who covered a dozen communities or more now would report on three, five or six.)
 Journalistic credibility and quality improved.
 The stories got better, and the public noticed.
 Email signups surged year over year.
 Other companies, news orgs, non-profits and universities wanted to partner with Patch, too.

-Here are several highlights from those years — my years as Patch’s No. 1 fan and Editor-in-Chief.
+Here are several highlights from my years as Patch’s No. 1 fan and head coach.

 "I don't think Dennis will ever know just how we all marveled that he could parse data and draw best practices from it, just seamlessly juggle so many things.
 He is the best coach, has great instructive stories, is a fierce defender of press freedom, and he's funny as hell."